 - You might be unable to work for months or even years, so your lost wages could add up to a large amount of money.

 For these reasons, your claim against the at-fault driver’s insurance company could be a very expensive one.
 The more expensive it is, the more chance the insurance company could dispute or deny your claim.
 An insurnce company may offer you a quick, low settlement that might not cover your expenses and pressure you to accept it before you’ve even consulted an attorney.

 The Role of Your Attorney

 While insurance claims for car accidents resulting in minor injuries, low medical bills, and little time off work might not require the services of a lawyer, expensive claims like those involving whiplash often do.
-While you’re recovering from your injuries, your attorney can increase your chances of getting a fair settlement in a number of ways you probably can’t:
+While you’re recovering from your injuries, your attorney can work to obtain you a fair settlement in a number of ways you may not be able to: